Edison Lighthouse: Career

 Before the name Edison Lighthouse, they were known as the soft rock band Greenfield Hammer, gigging on the home counties circuit.

 The original line-up of Edison Lighthouse consisted of Tony Burrows (lead vocalist), Stuart Edwards (lead guitar), David Taylor (bass guitar), George Weyman (drums), and Ray Dorey (guitar).
-The group's top 40 hit "Love Grows (Where My Rosemary Goes)" (1970) was one of four near-concurrent UK Singles Chart top ten hit singles that Burrows released under different names.
-The other songs were "Gimme Dat Ding" (the Pipkins), "My Baby Loves Lovin" (White Plains), and "United We Stand" (Brotherhood of Man).
-Burrows was also lead vocalist on the single "Beach Baby" (1974) for another studio-only group, the First Class.

 "Love Grows (Where My Rosemary Goes)" was No. 1 for five weeks and sold 250,000 copies in the UK.
 It reached the top of the chart in its second week.
 The United States release was in February 1970 and reached No. 5 on the Billboard Hot 100, selling a million copies there by April and earning an RIAA gold disc.
 In Canada, the song reached No. 3.

-Burrows left after "Love Grows", and Tony Macaulay (who owned the rights to the name Edison Lighthouse) brought in other musicians.
+After recording the second single "She Works In a Woman's Way" which failed to chart in either the UK or the US, Tony Burrows left Edison Lighthouse.
+Tony Macaulay (who owned the rights to the name Edison Lighthouse) brought in other musicians.
 Actor and singer Paul Vigrass replaced Burrows.
 Other members included David Kerr-Clemenson (bass guitar) of Warehorne, Andy Locke (vocals, guitar), Eddie Richards (drums), Wally Scott (guitar) and Ken Reeves (vocals).

 The band's song "It's Up to You Petula" reached the UK top 50.
 Their next single, "What's Happening?" coupled with "Take a Little Time", was written by the band.
 They then went on to tour Australia, New Zealand, Singapore, Malaysia and Africa.
 The single released for the Africa tour was "Reconsider My Belinda".
 The last single released was "Find Mr. Zebedee".
-The band then called it a day after returning from a tour of Europe.
+The band then ceased activity after returning from a tour of Europe.